Galician-Style Octopus in Pressure Cooker

 Preparation

-Place the Octopus inside a pressure cooker, if already cleaned by our fishmonger, or after removing the beak, the innards, and washed.
+Place the Octopus inside a pressure cooker, if already cleaned by our fishmonger, or after having removed the beak, insides, and washed it.

 Add the onion and enough water to cover it well.